6

 Treatment costs in Singapore are generally transparent or available upon request, allowing you to plan accordingly.
 And the variety of public, private and international facilities means you won’t have much trouble finding healthcare tailored to your needs and budget.

-Out-of-pocket costs in Singapore, sans insurance, remain significantly lower when compared to the cost of care in American cities:
+Out-of-pocket costs in Singapore, sans insurance, remain significantly lower when compared to the cost of care in other countries:

 Estimates for basic healthcare for uninsured expats and travellers.
 These may differ and will vary based on service provider, location, level of care required and your resident status/patient eligibility.